You should already have your teams registered from the Core Skills assignment. Get a new repository for the final project using the link below:

 Now is the time to let your creativity shine!
-Using what you have learned during the first two project, create a mobile app of your own purpose and design!
+Using what you have learned during the first two projects, create a mobile app of your own purpose and design!
 You may choose to do either Android or iOS.

 The domain (i.e. what the app will do) is totally up to you.
 We find students enjoy projects more when they are invested in what the project actually does / means for them.
 So, here's your opportunity to build the app of your dreams!... within reason, of course... you only have a few weeks.